 In a way, Black Friday marks the start of the Christmas shopping season.
-That is to say, that part of the year where retailers and online stores make up a bulk of their sales.
+That is to say, that part of the year when retailers and online stores make up the bulk of their sales.

 Over time, online retailers have begun to offer Black Friday offers earlier and earlier.
 Nowadays, it’s not rare to see online stores that offer Black Friday deals throughout the whole month of November.

 Black Friday has grown well beyond the US and these days, it’s basically an international shopping holiday.
 Online stores across the world offer Black Friday deals and the holiday has spun off into several other important dates, including:

 - Pre-Black Friday.
 The week before Black Friday is when most online stores begin gearing up for big sales by offering smaller deals.

 - Small Business Saturday.
 The day after Black Friday has become popular among small businesses, which offer special deals throughout Saturday and sometimes Sunday.

 - Cyber Monday.
 One of the biggest e-commerce holidays after Black Friday, this is the day when customers can find the best offers on hardware and anything tech-related.